bongiozzo/musica_mustdie/output/band_pyrexia.md

 # Pyrexia

-Дискография
+## Дискография

-"Sermon Of Mockery" 1993, Death Metal
+### "Sermon Of Mockery" 1993, Death Metal

+1. Sermon Of Mockery
+2. Resurrection
+3. Abominat
+4. The Uncreation
+5. God
+6 Demigod
+7. Inhumanity
+8. Liturgy Of Impurity

+ Darryl Wagner - Vocals
+ Chris Basile - Bass
+ Tony Caravella - Guitar
+ Guy Marchais - Guitar
+ Mike Andreiko - Drums

+All Music Written & Arranged By PYREXIA
+Produced By Jim Sabella
+Engineered By Jim Sabella & Ken Gloria
+Recorded At Sabella Studios, Roslyn, NY

-"System of the Animal" 1997, Death Metal
+### "System of the Animal" 1997, Death Metal

+1. Confrontation 03:07
+2. Downsized 03:47
+3. System Of The Animal 02:07
+4. Closure 02:09
+5. Purging The Nemesis 02:25
+6. Day One 03:51
+7. Unscathed 02:40
+8. G.F.Y.S.
+(Go Fuck Your Self) 03:35

-"Cruelty Beyond Submission" 2003, Death Metal
+### "Cruelty Beyond Submission" 2003, Death Metal

+1. Life Long Hate 04:09
+2. Ode To Brinn 03:35
+3. No Apologies 01:54
+4. Confrontation 03:07
+5. Closure 02:08
+6. System of The Animal 02:05
+7. Hatred, Anger And Disgust 04:14
+8. Bludgeoned By Deformity 04:16
+9. Inhumanity 03:59
+10. Resurrection 02:45
+11. Sermon of Mockery 03:47

+The new Un-creation from PYREXIA containing 3 new tracks from their upcoming full length along with 8 digitally remastered classics selected from all three previous releases.

+Line-up:

+Chris Basile - guitars
+Eric Shute - vocals
+Lee Cozens - guitars
+Justin Dipinto - drums
+Chris Lytle - bass

-"Age of the Wicked" 2007, Death Metal
+### "Age of the Wicked" 2007, Death Metal

 ## Отношения с другими группами